cris971107/Book-Market-Analysis-SQL-Insights-for-Startups/README.md

 ## 1. Project Overview

-This report summarizes the statistical evaluation of an A/B test conducted to measure the impact of a new recommendation system on user behavior.
-By leveraging detailed event logs and user data, the analysis identifies whether the proposed changes successfully optimized the purchasing funnel or adversely affected the user experience.
+This project involves the analysis of an A/B test conducted on an e-commerce platform to determine if a new landing page design (Test Group) leads to a statistically significant increase in conversion rates compared to the existing design (Control Group).
+The study focuses on user behavior metrics and statistical validation to drive data-informed product decisions.

 ---

 ## 2. Objectives

 Primary Objective:
-Compare the conversion rates and activity levels of the control group (System A) against the test group (System B).
+Analyze the competitive landscape of the digital book market by querying a relational database to identify popular trends in publishing and user engagement.

 Secondary Objective 1:
-Utilize hypothesis testing (z-tests) to determine if observed differences are statistically significant or merely due to random chance.
+Assess the quality and reception of literary works through the aggregation of user ratings and text-based reviews to determine market "favorites."

 Secondary Objective 2:
-Clean and process raw interaction data to ensure metrics such as total event sums and counts are accurate for final evaluation.
+Clean and filter raw metadata (such as page counts and minimum rating thresholds) to ensure that the analysis focuses on significant publications rather than brochures or low-engagement titles.

 ---